 When asked about how she feels about working at ADRA Canada she says “I love the fact that I am part of an organization whose goal is to be the hands and feet of Jesus and assist those in need.”

-Outside of work she is a fan of everything South Korean which include watching South Korean dramas and listening to K-pop.
+Outside of work, she is a fan of everything South Korean which includes watching South Korean dramas and listening to K-pop.
 Her favourite quote is: ‘Give a man a fish he will thank you for today; Teach a man to fish and he will thank you forever.’